Best Things To Do In Florence In 1 Day

 Inside the Uffizi Gallery| ©Matteo Lezzi

-Of course, you can always book your ticket to the Uffizi Gallery without queuing and make a quick visit in search of the best works of the Uffizi Gallery as *The Madonna and Child with two Angels * by Filippo Lippi, *The Spring * by Botticelli, etc..
+Of course, you can always just book tickets for the Uffizi Gallery without queuing and make a quick visit in search of the best works of the Uffizi Gallery as The Madonna and Child with two Angels by Filippo Lippi, The Spring by Botticelli, etc..
 For this, it is advisable that you have studied the route.
 Also, do not hesitate to visit the article on tickets to the Uffizi Gallery for all the details.

 Book tickets for the Uffizi Gallery